 Gastroesophageal reflux disease (GERD) is a common chronic digestive condition that affects about 20% of people in the United States.
 If not treated, GERD can lead to other health problems.
-Long Island Gastroenterology Specialists in North Wantagh, South Wantagh, and Garden City, New York, can help you get the care you need to manage your GERD, ease your symptoms, and reduce your risk of other health problems.
+Long Island Gastroenterology Specialists in North Wantagh, and South Wantagh, New York, can help you get the care you need to manage your GERD, ease your symptoms, and reduce your risk of other health problems.
 Call or schedule your GERD consultation online today.

 Gastroesophageal reflux disease (GERD) is chronic acid reflux, when the acidic contents of your stomach move up into your esophagus, causing heartburn and indigestion.